Ophien/ROS-Noetic-Multi-robot-Sandbox/README.md

 ## [Publications](#publications)

-If this package is somehow useful to you, consider reading this [letter](docs/motivation.md) and mentioning this paper accepted on IROS.
+If this workspace is somehow useful to you, consider reading this [letter](docs/motivation.md) and mentioning this paper accepted on IROS.

 > A. R. da Silva, L. Chaimowicz, T. C. Silva, and A. Hsieh, Communication-Constrained Multi-Robot Exploration with Intermittent Rendezvous.
 2024.